vapaul10/Portfolio-of-Valeri/README.md

 ###### Portfolio-of-Valeri
 ###### 👋🏾 Hi,
 ######  Thank you for stopping by.
-######  Currently, I am an aspiring data scientist, who is building a new career after a successful Educational Technology career.
+######  As an aspiring data scientist, I am building a new career in the field of data science to complement a successful Educational Technology career.
-######  My new Master of Science in Business Analytics from Graziadio Business School has inspired me.
+######  A Master of Science in Business Analytics from Graziadio Business School has inspired me to push into the field of data, research, analytics, programming ######  and generating new machine learning and AI models.
 ######  My interest is to share ideas, learnings and projects.
-######  Passionate about data analytics.
-So, I will continue to grow my skills in SQL, R, Python, Snowflake, data visualizations using Tableau, Alteryx and more.
+######  Passionate about data analytics and I will continue to grow my skills in SQL, R, Python, Snowflake, data visualizations using Tableau, Alteryx and more.
 ######  ✉️ Your questions and feedback are welcome. :)